-A curriculum in computer science, leading to the major and the minor in computer science & mathematics, is administered by the Department of Mathematical Sciences.
+A curriculum in computer science, leading to the major in computer science & mathematics and the minor in computer science, is administered by the Department of Mathematical Sciences.
 Interested students should consult this catalog under Mathematical Sciences.
 Students interested in the College's 3-2 cooperative program in computer science should consult this catalog under Engineering.